 7. PaneraPanera’s commitment to health and convenience has resulted in 40 million Panera loyalty members.

 In 2014, Panera issued a statement promising its customers it would remove all artificial flavors, sweeteners, and preservatives from all Panera products by the end of 2016.
 The company remained transparent throughout the process, publishing progress reports to demonstrate a level of accountability and transparency to its customers.

-Undoubtedly, it was a risky decision to admit they'd previously used unhealthy ingredients in their food -- but it paid off big-time in 2016, when the brand could officially say "100% of our food is 100% clean".
+Undoubtedly, it was a risky decision to admit they'd previously used unhealthy ingredients in their food — but their brand promise paid off big-time in 2016 when the brand could officially say "100% of our food is 100% clean."

-Now, they continue to focus on cultivating strong relationships with their customers through personalization.
-For instance, they alert loyalty members about new food offerings they feel will meet the member's "flavor profile".
+Additionally, the brand focuses on building customer relationships through personalization.
+For instance, Panera alerts loyalty members about new food offerings they feel will meet members’ "flavor profile" based on past purchases.

 Relationship Marketing Strategy

 - Engage with the customer where they are.

 - Offer incentives and rewards for customer loyalty.

 - Create valuable content that tells a compelling story.